Azure-Samples/azure-health-data-and-ai-samples/samples/Patient and Population Services G10/docs/deployment.md

   - `apimPublisherEmail`: Sample owner email address.
   - `contextAadApplicationId`: Client ID from step 2.
 - Open a terminal to the samples directory (`samples/Patient and Population Services G10`).
-- Login with the Azure CLI.
+- Login with the Azure Developer CLI.
 Specify the tenant if you have more than one.
-  - `az login` or `az login -t <tenant-id>`.
+  - `azd login` or `azd login --tenant-id <tenant-id>`.
 - Run the `azd up` command from this directory.
 Enter:
   - Environment Name: Prefix for the resource group that will be created to hold all Azure resources ([see more details](https://learn.microsoft.com/azure/developer/azure-developer-cli/faq#what-is-an-environment-name)).
 Must be all lowercase.
     - You can always create a new environment with `azd env new`.